martinmolin/skytable-dotnet/README.md

         connection.Connect();

         // Serializes and stores the Person as a JSON string in Key `P`.
-        // Response is a SkyResult<Response> which indicates the result of the action. var setResponse = connection.Set("P", setPerson);
+        // Result is a SkyResult<Element> containing a ResponseCode which indicates the result of the action. var setResult = connection.Set("P", setPerson);

         // Contains a SkyResult<Person> deserialized from the JSON string retrieved with the Key `P`. var getResponse = connection.Get<Person>("P");